 Here are the best general blogging courses that cover a range of topics.

 by Jessie on a Journey

-One topic I think Travel Blog Prosperity covers well, which The Business of Blogging lacks, is working with Brands and Tourism Boards.
-Jessie has done a number of successful paid campaigns with huge brands and has helped me get some too.
-There is an entire module on how to profitably work with brands as a blogger, including some invaluable pitching templates that I have used with success.
+One topic I think Travel Blog Prosperity covers well, which some courses lack, is working with Brands and Tourism Boards.
+Jessie has done several successful paid campaigns with huge brands and has helped me get some.

 Travel Blog Prosperity also covers many topics that I don’t see covered in other blogging courses, such as legal issues, avoiding burnout, and creating e-books, podcasts, and online courses.